16 Day Ecuador Mainland Group Tour

 Day 13 - Cayambe/Otavalo

-Travel to Otavalo.
+Travel by bus to Otavalo.
 Optional activities include visits to Peguche Waterfall or the Cotacachi leather market, or a hike around Cuicocha Lake.
 Overnight at Hotel Santa Fe or similar.

 Day 14 - Otovalo